As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Some fossils are more exciting to find than others, and if you want to find some fantastic megalodon shark teeth, then Westmoreland State Park in Virginia is the place to go!
 The sand along the Potomac riverbanks hides all sorts of treasures, not just shark teeth.

-Ancient megalodon bones and other marine Miocene fossils can be unearthed here since the ocean that engulfed the lands receded.
-As the Potomac River eroded, it revealed various layers of rocks that held the fossils together.
+Ancient megalodon bones and other marine Miocene fossils have been discovered here as the water that inundated the lands retreated.
+The Potomac River receded, exposing several strata of rocks that kept the fossils together.

-There are also some mammal fossils and plant fossils that you can unearth here, and the best part is that this place has camping grounds, fishing and swimming grounds, and hiking trails, so you are guaranteed to have a lot of fun in nature.
+There are also some animal and plant fossils to be discovered here, and the greatest thing is that this location features camping, fishing, swimming areas, and hiking routes, so you are sure to have a great day in nature.

 New York, Penn Dixie Fossil Park & Nature Reserve